dpressel/mead-tutorials/README.md

 #### Training a [Transformer Masked Language Model on Google TPUs](mead_transformers_tpu.ipynb) using the API [(Open in Colab)](https://colab.research.google.com/github/dpressel/mead-tutorials/blob/master/mead_transformers_tpu.ipynb)

-Pre-Train a Transformer Masked Language Model (like RoBERTa) using the API in TensorFlow on TPUs
+Pre-Train a Transformer Masked Language Model (like BERT/RoBERTa) using the API in TensorFlow on TPUs